Yo (film)

 Yo ("Me") is a 2015 Mexican drama film, directed and written by Matías Meyer.
 The film stars Raúl Silva, as a young man, with limited mental skills.
 He says he is fifteen years old, although he seems to be older.
 He lives and works in his mother's restaurant by a busy freeway.
 One day he meets Elena, an eleven-year-old girl, who will change his life forever.
 Yo is adapted by Meyer and Alexandre Auger from Histoire du pied et autres fantaisies by French author J.M.G.
 Le Clézio.

-Yo premiered at the 13th Morelia International Film Festival and was awarded for Best Mexican Feature Film and Best Actor for Raúl Silva.
+Yo premiered at the 13th Morelia International Film Festival and was awarded Best Mexican Feature Film and Best Actor for Raúl Silva.
 The film also received a nomination for Best Adapted Screenplay at the Ariel Awards of 2016.